Skip to content

 Solar power

 Solar power (or solar energy) is the Energy of the sune, which can be converted into electricity with the help of solar cells.
-It is one of the renewable energies that are available in infinite quantities on earth.
+It is one of the regenerative energies that are available in infinite quantities on earth.

 Social sustainability